 - severe bruising resulting in pain on walking for 2 weeks (0.3%)

 - injury to the motor (muscle controlling) nerves can rarely occur.
 This could cause weakness of the muscles that help move the knee or ankle joint (foot drop).
-This may occur due to direct injury to the nerves when removing the veins, traction or stretching of the nerves, or compression of the nerves between the bone and operating table or compression bandages. usually this will recover but permanent motor nerve injury may rarely occur after varicose vein surgery and this could interfere with walking or other activities.
+This may occur due to direct injury to the nerves when removing the veins, traction or stretching of the nerves, or compression of the nerves between the bone and operating table or compression bandages.
+Usually this will recover but permanent motor nerve injury may rarely occur after varicose vein surgery and this could interfere with walking or other activities.

 - the major blood vessels of the leg (vein and artery) and located close to the surgical site and very rarely these may be injured.
 This can be a serious injury when it does occur adn could potentially put the leg at risk

 If you have any worries or concerns post surgery please contact the vascular surgical team.
 We will be happy to answer any queries you may have.
 We usually review patients 4- 5 weeks post surgery, however if you have no problems and everything is satisfactory then this is not necessary.